scrtlabs/catalyst/README.rst

 Catalyst builds on top of the well-established `Zipline <https://github.com/quantopian/zipline>`_ project.
 We did our best to minimize structural changes to the general API to maximize compatibility with existing trading algorithms, developer knowledge, and tutorials.
-Join us on `Discord <https://discord.gg/SJK32GY>`_ where we have a *#catalyst_dev* channel for questions around Catalyst, algorithmic trading and technical support.
+Join us on the `Catalyst Forum <https://catalyst.enigma.co/>`_ for questions around Catalyst, algorithmic trading and technical support.
+We also have a `Discord <https://discord.gg/SJK32GY>`_ group with the *#catalyst_dev* and *#catalyst_setup* dedicated channels.

 Overview
 ========